 3. Choose your favorite winter warmers and holiday beers

 Next up was finding holiday ales.
-First, I searched for my favorite local breweries like Great Notion, Breakside, Level etc and also came across a few articles about new release Oregon winter ales for the 2020 season.
+First, I searched for my favorite Portland breweries like Great Notion, Breakside, Level etc and a couple Bend breweries, and also came across a few articles about new release Oregon winter ales for the season.
 Here’s what we ended up with!

 12 Oregon Winter Warmer Beers

 Smooth and soft, with subtle notes of coffee and chocolate, this oatmeal stout is a fine choice for any time of day, whether you’re an early bird or a night owl.

 Stout • 6.7% • 33 IBU

 A collaboration with Salt & Straw Ice Cream.
 The base beer is a full-bodied stout, and we add both sea salt and a specially made caramel to the wort before fermentation.
 The finished beer is rich and balanced with a luscious caramel flavor in the aroma and mid-palate, a hint of salt in the finish, and a smooth, rich roast character.

 This winter warmer has lots of malt complexity with caramel, toffee, rye, plum, fig and rich bready undertones.
 The maltiness is balanced with a nice blend of piney, floral, and earthy hops that give Neon Snowsuit a pleasant bitterness and hop bouquet which makes for a totally rad experience.
 Shaka brah.